Wilfred/difftastic/README.md

 ## TODO

-- [ ] Scanner for indent and dedent.
+- [X] Scanner for indent and dedent.
+  - [ ] Cover all cases in tests
 - [ ] Markups
   - [X] Heading
   - [X] Url